reactiveui/website/input/docs/getting-started/installation/nuget-packages/index.md

 - MyCoolApp.UnitTests (tests)
 ```

-* Install `ReactiveUI` into your netstandard library, application and tests.
+* Install `ReactiveUI` into your netstandard libraries, application and tests.
-* Install `Avalonia.ReactiveUI` into your application.
+* Install `Avalonia.ReactiveUI` into your application and add `.UseReactiveUI()` to your AppBuilder.
 * Install `ReactiveUI.Testing` into your tests.